 Mild abdominal pain (rare)

-The doctor will ask about your child’s symptoms and health history.
-The doctor will also examine your child.
+Your child's healthcare provider will examine your child and ask about your child’s symptoms and health history.

 You may be asked to do a tape test.
 This involves applying the sticky side of transparent or cellophane tape to the skin around your child’s anus in the morning before any washing has been done.
 The piece of tape is removed and checked for the presence of worms or eggs.
-The doctor may give you a tape test kit, or you can buy one at a drugstore.
+Your child's healthcare provider may give you a tape test kit, or you can buy one at a drugstore.

-Medication is prescribed for your child.
-All household members may also need to take the medication to prevent pinworms from spreading.
+Medicine is prescribed for your child.
+All household members may also need to take the medicine to prevent pinworms from spreading.
 Itching and other symptoms should go away within a week.

 Follow these steps to keep your child from passing pinworms on to others: